ministryofjustice/prisoner-content-hub-load-testing/README.md

 Browsable output of the testing will then be available by opening output/html/index.html.
 Raw output will be available in output/output.csv.
 Application logging will be available in jmeter.log in the root of the repository.

+TODO: add info on regenerating the output from a restricted data set.